openaps/AndroidAPSdocs/docs/EN/Configuration/Preferences.md

 Depending on your settings in [config builder](../Configuration/Config-Builder.md) you can choose between two algorithms:

 - [Advanced meal assist (OpenAPS AMA)](Open-APS-features-advanced-meal-assist-ama) - state of the algorithm in 2017
-- [Super Micro Bolus (OpenAPS SMB)](Open-APS-features-super-micro-bolus-smb) - most recent algorithm for advanced users
+- [Super Micro Bolus (OpenAPS SMB)](Open-APS-features-super-micro-bolus-smb) - most recent algorithm recommended for beginners

 ### OpenAPS AMA settings